-A living will is an instruction guide requested prior to care procedures.
-This legal instrument is often referred to as an advance medical directive.
-Should you become incapacitated, or unable to direct your own medical care preference, a hospital or a care unit’s medical staff will follow these instructions.
-A common use case of a living will is providing instructions on the use of life support.
-This directive will let loved ones know your wishes if you’re no longer able to express them on your own.
+Often referred to as an advance medical directive, a living will is an instruction guide typically requested prior to care procedures.
+A hospital or a care unit’s medical staff will follow these instructions should you become incapacitated or unable to direct your own medical care preference.
+A common use case of a living will is providing instructions on the use of life support; specifically, your directive will let loved ones know your wishes if you’re no longer able to express them on your own.

 Which document is best for you?

 Your decision about which document to use depends on what you want to accomplish.
 A power of attorney could be used for a variety of different purposes, such as empowering your agent to make financial decisions, control financial assets, or buy and sell property during a period of incapacity.
 A living will solely directs your level of care wishes to your medical team.
 There are several quality resources that can help prepare a Living Will or Power of Attorney, including Nolo, LegalZoom, RocketLawyer, and LegalShield and more.

 If you become incapacitated, an authorized individual can request access to your living will (advance directive), power of attorney, or health care proxy.
 When uploading documents to the Advance Directives Vault, use the Share tool to assign files to an executor and family members.
 This vault is released when an authorized individual validates their need to access your account.